chuangcaleb/obsidian-fountain-editor/README.md

 There's conflict, but we can have both. **Fountain-formatted notes should live in parallel with regular Obsidian Markdown notes.**

-We should be able to mark/define certain files to be Fountain-formatted, or to define some glob pattern for a group of files.
-(This is completely WIP.)
+We should be able to mark/define certain files to be Fountain-formatted, or to define some glob pattern for a group of files. *(This is completely WIP)*

 Then, Obsidian note-making is business as usual, until we come across a file that is marked for Fountain-formatting.
 That is the scope that this plugin will operate in.